Strata-Tech/Strata-Tech/README.md

 ### Hi , I'm Vincent  👋 from 🇸🇬

 ## I'm a passionate Data Science , A.I. enthusiast living in Singapore 🇸🇬.
-This is the place where I open source stuff and make things happen.
+This is the place where I open source stuff and break things.
 I am currently working on something cool!

-- 🌱 I’m believe in learning and relearning everything 🤖
+- 🌱 I’m currently learning and relearning everything 🤖
 - 👯 I’m looking to solve various business problems.

 <h3 align="left">Connect with me:</h3>